benlue/sql-soar/README.md

 <a name="sbiFilter"></a>
 #### expr.filter(filter)
-This function is used to set query conditions (filter) of a SQL expression.
-The parameter to the function call is a plain JSON object with the following properties:
+This function is used to set query conditions (filter) of a SQL expression. **soar** accepts various formats so you can easily specify the query conditions needed.

+The easiest way is to simply specify a column name like:

+    var  expr = soar.sql('Person')
+                    .filter('age');

+That is equavilent to the following SQL statement:

+    SELECT * FROM Person WHERE age = ?;

+If the comparator is not equal (=) but other opertors, you can specify the filter as an object:

+    var  expr = soar.sql('Person')
+                    .filter({age: '>'});

+That is equavilent to the following SQL statement:

+    SELECT * FROM Person WHERE age > ?;

+The object filter just introduced is actually an short format.
+The "standard" object filter could have the following properties:

 + name: name of the filter.
 It's also used as the key to retrieve the query value from a query object.
 This property is required.
 + field: the real column name in a table.
 If this property is missing, the _name_ property will be used instead.
 + op: what comparator to be used.
 It can be '>', '=' or 'IS NULL', etc.
 + noArg: when a query operation does not require argument (e.g. IS NULL), this property should be set to true.

-Note that this function should be called just once for a SQL expression.
-When called multiple times, the new setting will replace the old one.

-Example:
+What about compound query conditions?
+You can do so with a single property filter object and the property value is an array (of object filters) such as the following:

     var  expr = soar.sql('Person')
-                    .filter({name: 'age', op: '>='});

-<a name="sbiChainFilter"></a>
-#### soar.chainFilters(op, filters)
-If you want to make a compound filter (ANDed or ORed filters), this is the function you need. _op_ should be 'AND' or 'OR', and _filters_ is an array of filters.

-Example:
+                    .filter({
+                        'or': [
+                            {age: '>'},
+                            'height'
+                        ]
+                    });

+That is equavilent to the following SQL statement:

+    SELECT * FROM Person WHERE age > ?
+OR height = ?;

+If the compound operator is 'and', you can even omit it.
+For example:

+    var  expr = soar.sql('Person')
+                    .filter({
+                        'and': [
+                            {weight: '>'},
+                            {height: '>'}
+                        ]
+                    });

+is the same as:

-    var  orFilters = soar.chainFilters('OR', [
+    var  expr = soar.sql('Person')
-            {name: 'region', op: '='},
+                    .filter([
+                        {weight: '>'},
-            {name: 'age', op: '>'}
+                        {height: '>'}
                     ]);

-    var  expr = soar.sql('myTable')
-                    .filter( orFilters );

-The resulting filter (orFilters) is a compound filter ORing two filters (region and age).

 <a name="sbiExtra"></a>
 #### expr.extra(extra)